GPNaslund/Thesis/SPP/thesis/student-review-version/main.typ

 == Selected software

 One requirement for this framework is that it must be cross-platform and mobile-native.
-Several development frameworks support this, including React Native @react-native, Flutter @flutter, LynxJS @lynx-js and Kotlin Multiplatofmr @kotlin-multi-platform.
+Several development frameworks support this, including React Native @react-native, Flutter @flutter, LynxJS @lynx-js and Kotlin Multiplatform @kotlin-multi-platform.

 Flutter was selected for this project due to existing infrastructure and developer experience within the organization (Neurawave).
 Flutter uses the Dart programming language, with native platform functionality implemented in Swift (iOS) and Kotlin (Android).
 Platform-specific functionality is accessed via MethodChannels, which allow Flutter code to call native APIs directly.